aquasecurity/trivy-checks/avd_docs/kubernetes/general/AVD-KSV-0037/docs.md

-ensure that User pods are not placed in kube-system namespace
+ensure that user resources are not placed in kube-system namespace

 ### Impact
 <!-- Add Impact here -->